makrai/notes/tulkens20-simple-unsup-aspect.md

   * supervised systems that rely on strictly lexical cues to differentiate between aspects are unlikely to transfer well between different domains (Rietzler+ 2019)
-  * scarcity of training data for many domains (e.g., books), and, more importantly, the complete lack of training data for many languages
+  * scarcity of training data for many domains (eg books), and, more importantly, the complete lack of training data for many languages
 * Unsupervised aspect extraction has
   * previously been attempted with